codegik/architecture/poc-tracker/architecture.md

 We don't have migration for this architecture since its a new system.

-# 8. 🧪 Testing strategy (TBD: need to detail more)
+# 8. 🧪 Testing strategy

 ## Frontend Tests
 - ReactJS component rendering tests with focus on performance metrics.